Economic Analysis at the Forefront

-EI economists have the academic credentials and practical experience required to devise competitive strategies, conduct analysis for litigation, and formulate public policy.
-The qualifications of the staff reflect the premium EI places on building a team of people who perform work of the highest quality.
+Secretariat Economists professionals have the academic credentials and practical experience required to devise competitive strategies, conduct analysis for litigation, and formulate public policy.
+The qualifications of the staff reflect the premium Secretariat Economists places on building a team of people who perform work of the highest quality.

-All EI professionals have advanced degrees from leading universities.
-Although most specialize in microeconomics, with an emphasis in the field of industrial organization, the staff also includes experts in econometrics, statistics, corporate finance, and accounting.
+Secretariat Economists professionals have advanced degrees from leading universities.
+Although most specialize in microeconomics, with an emphasis in the field of industrial organization, the staff also includes experts in econometrics, statistics, corporate finance, labor economics, and game theory.
 Many have taught economics at the university level.

-EI economists have a keen interest in how economic analysis – especially the analysis of competition – is applied to policy-making, regulatory issues, public and private litigation, and business strategy.
+The economists at Secretariat Economists have a keen interest in how economic analysis is applied to policy-making, regulatory issues, public and private litigation, and business strategy.
 They are encouraged to pursue their own non-client research.
 Titles of selected books, chapters and sections, articles, reports and presentations by the staff are listed on the Publications section.

 As with most fields of knowledge, the body of economic thought continually grows and changes.
 Competent economic advice requires staying abreast of new developments in economic thinking.
 Communications with academic economists conducting research on relevant issues is an important part of that process.
-EI often helps clients identify academic economists and provides research support for their expert testimony.
-EI also retains as outside directors and advisors several prominent academic economists.
+Secretariat Economists often helps clients identify academic economists and provides research support for their expert testimony.
+Secretariat Economists also retains as outside directors and advisors several prominent academic economists.

-EI economists are well known for its work in commercial litigation—including antitrust, regulatory consulting and business strategy matters.
+Secretariat Economists is well known for its work in commercial litigation—including antitrust, regulatory consulting and business strategy matters.
 Secretariat Economists professionals have extensive experience testifying and providing related economic analyses for both liability and damages aspects of jury trials, bench trials, and arbitration hearings.
 Secretariat Economists also assists companies directly to comply with labor laws and other business regulations.
 In addition, Secretariat Economists assists government entities to assess the competitive implications of proposed mergers and acquisitions.

 Our work entails frequent interaction with a wide range of regulatory agencies and public forums, both at the federal and state level: